 Training is important, but my own life experiences are even more influential in my work.
 Following a painful life transition a few years ago, I experienced an astonishing series of events that can only be described as an intense spiritual awakening.
 While I am working on getting the details down in writing, the important thing to know if you are interested in working with me is that I approach therapeutic work as a deeply spiritual process, and I also use my intuitive abilities and sensitivities to energy as we work.
 As an intuitive empath, I can often sense where energy is stuck in your body; I use this awareness during session, guiding you to release energy that is no longer serving you, and always moving at a pace that feels comfortable for you.
 I combine my formal training with a very organically learned approach, using all these tools to support your highest good.

-As a result of consciousness-shifting experiences and specific states of gnosis I have undergone, certain universal truths will form the foundation of our sessions, including the reality that we are spiritual beings having a human experience in a body.
+As a result of consciousness-shifting experiences (states of gnosis) I’ve had, certain universal truths will form the foundation of our sessions, including the reality that we are spiritual beings having a human experience in a body.
 Operating with this premise already in place saves a lot of time and allows me to do my best work.
-While I do not pressure clients into any specific belief system, I feel it is important that clients are open to these ideas in order to be a good fit for my practice.
+While I do not pressure clients into any specific belief system, I feel it is important that clients are open to spirituality in order to be a good fit for my practice.
 I’m passionate about my work and consider it an honor to guide people along their healing process; it is a joy to witness each person’s potential unfold.